the4chancup/4cc-aet-compiler/README.md

 Remember that there's no need to repack an export after unpacking and fixing it, the script will accept it in folder format too.

-After the checks are done, the script sorts the export's content into three folders (Faces, Kits, Other), which will hold the contents of all the processed exports, and copies the content of all the notes files into a single file called teamnotes.txt, allowing you to read them quickly without having to open multiple files every time.
+After the checks are done, the script sorts the export's content into folders which will hold the contents of all the processed exports, and copies the content of all the notes files into a single file called teamnotes.txt, allowing you to read them quickly without having to open multiple files every time.

 Use this script by itself if you just want to check the exports for correctness and/or prepare the extracted_exports folder for the next step.